• Home

 • Use lightly floured hands to roll each dough piece into a tight ball.

 • Flour the tops and put them on a large baking sheet.
-Cover with plastic wrap and let them rise another 1 & 1/2 hours or until doubled in size again.
+Cover with plastic wrap and let them rise another 1 1/2 hours or until doubled in size again.

-• When the dough has 30 minutes left of proofing time, begin to preheat your oven to 450F.
+• When the dough has 30 minutes left of proofing time, begin to preheat your oven to 450°F.

 • You now have two options, if you are using a dutch oven, put this in the oven to allow it to preheat.
-If you are using a baking sheet, put one rack in the middle of the oven and one rack on top, put a large empty baking sheet on the top rack.
+If you are using a baking sheet, put one rack in the middle of the oven and one rack on top put a large empty baking sheet on the top rack.

 • When it is time to bake, if you are using a dutch oven, remove it from the oven and bake your loaves two at a time in the covered dutch oven for 12 minutes.

 • If you are using a baking sheet, place the dough balls evenly on the sheet.
-The spritz the inside of the oven with water, avoiding the heating element, to create steam.
+Then spritz the inside of the oven with water, avoiding the heating element, to create steam.
 Immediately add the loaves to the oven and bake for 12-15 minutes or until golden brown.

 • Serve warm!